matlab-deep-learning/Physical-Concepts-Scinet/README.md

 ## Getting Started
-- Run "1-trainAndTestScinetPendulum" from project shortcuts panel or use trainAndTestScinetPendulum.mlx livescript to train and test the SciNet network for a damped pendulum system.
+- Run "1-trainAndTestScinetPendulum" from project shortcuts panel or use trainAndTestScinetPendulum.mlx livescript to train and test the SciNet network for a damped linear oscillator.
 - Run "2-postProcess" from project shortcuts panel or use the livescript postProcess.mlx to load trainings results, test the model prediction on new data and compare the latent neuron activations with the findings of the paper (https://arxiv.org/abs/1807.10300v3) (page 12).
 - Optionally, for a complete list of all files and additional instructions you can run "Read instructions" from project shortcuts panel or open Instructions.mlx livescript.